prosyslab-classroom/cs348-information-security/TOOL.md

 Student should get familiar with `git`.
 If you are new to `git`, see this [book](https://git-scm.com/book/en/v2).

+## GradeScope
+We will use GradeScope to grade assignments and exams.
+Students should use the real name and KAIST email the same as KLMS.
+Detailed instruction for submission is [here](https://docs.google.com/document/d/1FWXTf4LI-DMvZIu2aRPnzGOzC7flR_G_8Bf9ZDGjX7s/edit?usp=sharing)

 ## OCaml
 Students will use the [OCaml](https://ocaml.org) programming language for the software security assignments.
 For more details of OCaml, see the following meterials:
   #### OCaml Tutorial